-Don’t you wish you travelled more?
+Don’t you wish you traveled more?
 That you had a way to close the gap between your adventures and your everyday life?
 If you’re anything like me you face the sad reality that working for a living is still a thing.
-Travelling full time would be amazing but I haven’t managed to win the lottery yet.
+Traveling full time would be amazing but I haven’t managed to win the lottery yet.
 In the meantime I spend the time between my adventures inspired for the next.
 One of the best ways I’ve found to keep the hype high and stress low is to pick up one of the best travel books below and get lost in someone else’s adventure.

 “Traveling – it leaves you speechless, then turns you into a storyteller.”
 Ibn Battuta

 A great travel book has the power to move you; to transport you somewhere new.
 Every time I put down a travel book, I’m left in awe, inspired, excited and often just itching to pack my backpack, book a cheap airfare and go somewhere new!
 The best travel books immerse you in an action packed story of discovery a chapter at a time; perfect for slotting into your day to day life to fuel your wanderlust.

 My 4 Best Travel Books:

 Into the wild follows the pioneering spirit of Chris McCandless as he abandons his possessions, gives his entire savings account to charity, and hitchhikes to Alaska to live in the wilderness woefully unprepared for the life of solitude he soon finds himself embracing.
 No safety nets, no hidden nestegg.
 This thrilling story is an expansion on the all too real, ill fated, Alaskan adventure of Christopher McCandless.
 While the story can be a little morbid, the ideals & the characters met through the book and their impacts on Chis’ life are too good to leave off a list of the best travel books!
 Also available as an Audiobook!